 Jericho could already feel the lecture coming on, but he had come prepared: “Leona’s file.
 Omega is a Manipulator.
 She specializes in observational mediums.
 Intuition.
 She doesn’t have strong combat abilities.
 If alone, she will be easy to kill.”

 Jericho had to do this.
 He had to.
 It was time.
 His fingers ached for it.
 His heart felt like it was going to explode if he didn’t achieve it.

 Much to Jericho’s surprise, Werner nodded and said, “The weakest link.
-There is a high probability that she is the main information gatherer for ELPIS, therefore targeting her first is a reasonable strategy.”
+There is a high probability that she is the main information gatherer for ELPIS.
+Targeting her first is a reasonable strategy.”

 Jericho blinked at him, confused.

 “I know I can’t stop you, Jericho,” Werner responded evenly.
 “You’ve fallen out of following orders, as you’ve said.
-And I admit your sense of self—of revenge—is too strong for me to attempt an override without permission if the situation called for it.”
+And I admit your sense of self—of revenge—is too strong for me to attempt an override.”

 Jericho stared at him, still confused.